ericbkennedy/ChartInsight-app/README.md

 ScrollChartViewModel didUpdate: (@MainActor ([ChartElements]) -> Void)?
 ```

-WatchlistViewModel manages the list of stock comparisons and updates WatchlistViewController with a didUpdate() closure that is used to select a row in WatchlistViewController.tableView.
+WatchlistViewModel manages the list of stock comparisons and updates the ChildTableViewController of WatchlistViewController with a didUpdate() closure that is used to select a row in ChildTableViewController.tableView.

 WatchlistViewController forwards the result of pinch and pan gestures to the ScrollChartViewModel to scale the chart data.